 - Mango Sticky Rice

 - Food Processor with grater or Hand grater (for fresh cassava)

 - Baking Pan

-- 1/2 cup cheddar cheese (grated, add more if preferred)
+- ½ cup grated cheddar cheese (for topping, add more if preferred)

 - Grease baking pan with butter or oil.
 Place banana leaves on top if using and grease the top as well.
 Pre-heat oven to 180c/ 375f.

 - Beat the eggs in a large mixing bowl.
 Add all the cake ingredients EXCEPT for the grated cassava.
 Mix well until sugar is dissolved.
 Do a taste test and add more sugar, if preferred.

 - Add the grated cassava.
 Stir until combined.
 Pour into the baking pan.

 - Place in the middle rack and bake for 45 minutes to 1 hour until a toothpick inserted comes out clean.
 Check doneness at 43 mins.
 Remove the cake from the oven.